 Among the forms that are not immediately associated with amulets, is that of a key.
-Yet they appear as amulet in several ways, from actual keys to images of keys.
+Yet they appear as amulet in several ways throughout the Middle East and North Africa, from actual keys to images of keys.
 You will see them dangling from necklaces, included as miniature charm on charm necklaces, and alluded to in embroidery for example.
-In this article, I will introduce three ways keys hold significance as amulets.
+What is the symbolic meaning of a key?
+In this article, I will introduce three ways keys hold significance as amulets in the Middle East.

 A seemingly simple household item may hold deep significance on a supernatural level: this example of keys shows how ‘magic’ is not something alien or mysterious, but something that is expressed in forms and shapes most familiar to us.

 What kinds of amulets exist in North Africa and the Middle East?